MatthewG006/Plenty-of-plants/DOCUMENTATION.md

       // This is necessary for the Community Showcase feature. allow list: if request.auth != null;
     }

     match /contestSessions/{sessionId} {
+      // Allow any authenticated user to get, create, or update a specific session document. allow read, write: if request.auth != null;
+    }

-      // Allow any authenticated user to read and write to contest sessions.
+    // Allow any authenticated user to query the `contestSessions` collection.
+    // This is required to find an open session for the beauty contest. match /contestSessions/{document=**} {
-      // In a production app, this would have more granular rules. allow read, write: if request.auth != null;
+      allow list: if request.auth != null;
     }
   }
 }